mindee/doctr/docs/source/datasets.rst

 Data Loading
 ------------
-Each dataset has its specific way to load a sample, but handling batch aggregation and the underlying iterator is a task deferred to another object in DocTR.
+Each dataset has its specific way to load a sample, but handling batch aggregation and the underlying iterator is a task deferred to another object in docTR.

 .. autoclass:: doctr.datasets.loader.DataLoader